 High deductible, high mental toll

 The benefits of supplemental insurance go beyond covering costs not paid for by health insurance.
-Supplemental policies can help fight the chronic spiral of financial stress and health that consequently can undermine mental health — and the workplace productivity — of many Americans.6,7
+Supplemental policies can help can help protect against the financial burdens caused by illnesses or accidents.6

 Supplemental insurance coverage doesn’t erase all the burdens of high-deductible health plans for you or your workforce, but it can help lessen the burden on their finances.
 To discuss the supplemental insurance coverage options that are right for your business, contact your Aflac benefits advisor today or visit Aflac.com/business.

 Companies choose to make Aflac policies available to increase benefits options without impacting their bottom line.

 1 Peterson-KFF Health System Tracker.
 “How does medical inflation compare to inflation in the rest of the economy?”
 Published 11.30.22.
 Accessed 12.27.2022.

 2 KFF.
 “Average Family Premiums Rose 4% This Year to Top $22,000; Employers Boost Mental Health and Telemedicine amid COVID-19 Pandemic, Benchmark KFF Survey.”
 Published 11.10.21.
 Accessed 12.27.2022.